EasyAbp/AbpHelper.GUI/README.md

 # AbpHelper.GUI

 AbpHelper is a tool to help you with developing Abp vNext applications.
-AbpHelper GUI can be used to call ABP CLI, generate code, manage modules, etc.
+It can be used to call ABP CLI, generate code, manage modules, etc.

+**Make sure backup your source files before using it!**

+> This GUI app is based on [AbpHelper.CLI](https://github.com/EasyAbp/AbpHelper.CLI), if you prefer command line, use it directly.

 # Getting Started